Untangling the Web: Dividing Co-Ownership of Property

 • A business decision, such as partners owning property together;

-• A family decision to pass down family owned real estate to successive generations;
+• A family decision to pass down family-owned real estate to successive generations;

 • A real estate investment, where several individuals decide together to invest in a piece of real estate;